markusvoelter/ProgrammingBasics/doc/chapter03_types/index.md

 number is a rule that is part of the type system of this particular language.
 Similarly, the fact that numbers "adjust" their ranges according to the operator used, is part of the type system.
-The type system is also responsible for reporting errors if users do things that is not allowed by these rules, for example, trying to add a number and a Boolean (we will cover this in the next paragraph).
+The type system is also responsible for reporting errors if users do things that are not allowed by these rules, for example, trying to add a number and a Boolean (we will cover this in the next paragraph).
 The type system is also responsible for _inferring_ types, which means that the type of a program node is computed